BWGZK/CycleMix/README.md

 # CycleMix

 The annotated scribbles for training set of [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html) have been released in [MSCMR_scribbles](https://github.com/BWGZK/CycleMix/tree/main/MSCMR_scribbles).
-The code and models are still being organized.
-We will release the code and models before May 2022, thank you for your attention.
+The code has been released.
+We will release the trained models as soon as possible, thanks for your attention.

 For more information about CycleMix, please read the following paper: